Discover 9 Best Viewpoints in Prague for Stunning Cityscapes 2025 + Map

 Petrin Gardens

-Petrin Gardens are very popular for romantic walks especially in spring when all the fruit trees bloom and their nice smell is present on every step.
-You can either take a nice walk through the gardens or take a funicular.
+Petřín Gardens are a popular spot for romantic walks, especially in spring when the fruit trees bloom, filling the air with their sweet fragrance.
+You can either enjoy a scenic walk through the gardens or take the funicular to the top.

-Even though I like walking and I think that you should deserve a view, which very often comes as a reward after a more or less hard hike, taking a funicular from Ujezd to Petrin is a very nice experience on its own.
-If you enter at the very bottom of the funicular car, you’ll have some stunning views from the ride on top of that.
+Although I love walking, because I think that you should deserve a view, which very often comes as a reward after a more or less difficult hike, taking a funicular from Ujezd to Petrin is a very nice experience itself.
+For the best views, stand at the very bottom of the funicular car and enjoy the stunning ride up.

-Funicular tip: The Funicular is a part of Prague’s public transport system and if you have a valid ticket for 24 hours or longer, you can use it for the funicular as well.
-If not, you’ll need to buy a 60 CZK (2 EUR) funicular ticket.
+Funicular Tip: The funicular is part of Prague’s public transport system.
+If you have a valid 24-hour (or longer) transport ticket, it covers the funicular ride.
+Otherwise, you’ll need a 60 CZK (2 EUR) ticket.

 Read more about the Petrin Gardens, Petrin Observation Tower and Seminary Garden.